Review your award offer and accept aid

-Your award letter outlines the financial aid package being offered to you.
+Your award letter, also known as a financial aid offer, outlines the financial aid package being offered to you.

 Your award letter provides you with information about your school’s cost of attendance and the financial aid the school has awarded to help you pay these costs.
 Your award letter also may show how your college calculated your financial need: